Valencia, Venezuela: History

 The area was already inhabited in the fourth millennium BC.
 The inhabitants were mainly hunters and gatherers who might have already developed some elementary forms of agriculture.
 Between AD 200 and 1000 an important settlement was formed close to Lake Valencia.

 Around the year 1000, waves of migration started to come from the Orinoco river area, probably arriving along the Pao river.
-The fusion of previous settlements with these new populations gave rise to the Vacencioide culture.
+The fusion of previous settlements with these new populations gave rise to the Valencioide culture.

 People in the area belonged mostly to Arawak groups.
 They were hunters and gatherers who also fished and grew maize and cotton.
 Their houses were built on artificial mounds in valleys that were often flooded by water from Lake Valencia.

 Archaeologists have found mostly pottery from that time.
 Valencia was founded by Captain Alonso Díaz Moreno on March 25, 1555 – as the locals are proud of reminding visitors, eight years before Caracas.
 It was the first Spanish settlement in north-central Venezuela and its official name was Nuestra Señora de la Asunción de Nueva Valencia del Rey.
 It was named after Valencia de Don Juan, Province of León, Spain.
 The encomiendas put the Indians living in the region under the control of the Spanish settlers.
 They started to displace the native population from the most fertile land, but they also started intermarrying with them.

 Spanish conquistador Lope de Aguirre entered the city in 1561.
 In 1677 it was raided by French pirates, who burnt down its City Hall, thus destroying many very important documents about the early settlement of Venezuela.
 The German scientist Alexander von Humboldt visited the city on his trip through the Americas.
 He reported that at the time of his visit the city had around 6000 to 7000 inhabitants.

 On June 24, 1821, the battle of Carabobo was fought near the city, sealing the independence of Venezuela from imperial Spanish rule.

 Valencia became the capital of Venezuela in 1830, after it separated from Gran Colombia.
 It ceased to be the capital soon afterward, becoming once more the seat of the national government in 1858 after the Monagas brothers were toppled and the March Revolution took place.
 On November 15, 1892, the University of Valencia, future University of Carabobo, was founded.

 When dictator Juan Vicente Gómez died in 1935, Nueva Valencia del Rey was a small city.
 The oil revenues and industrialization that came along lead to a population explosion.
 Many immigrants, firstly from Europe and increasingly then from other Latin American countries, chose Nueva Valencia del Rey as the place to live in Venezuela.

 The first direct election of local governments (including those of the mayor and of the state's government) took place in 1988.

 Valencia was one of the places where Hugo Chávez's proposal for the constitutional reform was rejected with the highest proportion of votes: around 59.21% of the population rejected it.